An Interview with Jay Chincheck

-So when I, as a yoga teacher, see my partner's stepfather being a straight up CHAMPION at the age of 50—determined, motivated, and kicking butt in CrossFit competitions—I'm intrigued: where does that type of motivation come from to be so freaking tough and inspired?
+So when I, as a yoga teacher, see my future father-in-law being a straight up CHAMPION at the age of 50—determined, motivated, and kicking butt in CrossFit competitions—I'm intrigued: where does that type of motivation come from to be so freaking tough and inspired?

 How does someone summon up such resiliency to push through the hard work and GET.
 IT.
 DONE?!

 Jay's a man I know that takes great care of his family, tells great jokes, and grills great steaks.

 An unquestionable alpha-badass that has been a serious competitor as a wrestler, hockey player, and overall athlete, Jay lives lit up, always trying to better himself and push to the next level.

 I admire his gusto and intensity—for someone as whiny and wimpy as I can occasionally be, I respect the hell out of those who embody courage, strength, fearlessness, and belief in themselves.

 Without further ado, Jay Chincheck—the man, the myth, the legend.

 KS: so what's up in your fitness world? what are you working on these days?